 As you read these familiar passages, prayerfully imagine what it would be like to read them for the first time – to see the wisdom, power, beauty, and authority of God and to be drawn to trust in Christ and yield your allegiance to Him.

 We also learn that Jesus experienced the deepest sorrow known to humanity.
 He was not stoic or detached from suffering.
-Pray for those in this land who are in deep grief to know that Jesus experienced even greater sorrow and desires to be with them in their pain.
+Pray for Tunisians who are in deep grief to know that Jesus experienced even greater sorrow and desires to be with them in their pain.

 None of us has been a friend to Jesus like he has been to us.
-Pray for many in this land to experience friendship with Jesus, allowing that to transform them into His image more and more each day.
+Pray for many Tunisians to experience friendship with Jesus, allowing that to transform them into His image more and more each day.

 There is only one way for us to be rescued from this body of death.
 God the Son cried out to His Father, “If there is another way, take this cup from me.”
 God the Father did not take it away.
 Only by drinking this cup of suffering was eternal life made available to all who would believe.